Enhanced Access Service

 Where and when is the service held?

-The new service is being delivered from three locations within the borough: Essex House in Barnes & York Medical Practice in Twickenham.
+The service is being delivered from two locations within the borough: Essex House in Barnes & York Medical Practice in Twickenham.

 Session times